eosnetworkfoundation/grant-framework/applications/eos-id.md

 The Anchor wallet by Greymass is currently the standard go-to non-custodial wallet for EOS (and most Antelope chains).

-Similar to Anchor, EOS ID is a transaction signing wallet, and we will provide documentation for developers to integrate EOS ID users to log in to their apps, sign transactions and share data.
+Similar to Anchor, EOS ID is a transaction signing wallet, and we will provide documentation for developers to integrate EOS ID users to log in to their apps, sign transactions.

 There a several important differences between Anchor and EOS ID:

 - **Open-source:** EOS ID mobile wallet is and always will be open source.
 Anchor desktop is open source, while Anchor mobile is not.
 - **Features:** EOS ID provides additional features
   - Apps can (optionally) sign transactions directly in the client (without confirming it in the mobile wallet).
-  - Apps can sign verifiable data with W3C Verifiable Credentials directly to the client.
+  - Apps can sign verifiable data with W3C Verifiable Credentials directly in the client.
   - Apps can sign and send peer-to-peer messages to other EOS users.
   - Form-less account signup: With EOS ID, users will be asked for their details like name, address and email once and then users will be able to share that with apps as they sign into them privately and with a click of a button making registration forms a thing of the past.
 - **White-labelled:** EOS ID is branded for the EOS Network, featuring the distinct colour scheme, logo, and symbols of EOS as its primary theme and label.
 Anchor does not have the option to do this across its apps, because they are a multi-chain wallet.
-- **Free account:** EOS ID comes out of the box with support for free EOS accounts indefinitely.
+- **Free accounts:** EOS ID comes out of the box with support for free EOS accounts indefinitely.
 Unlike Anchor or most other EOS wallets, which cost ~$1 per account.
 We expect to cover EOS account creation costs from BP vote rewards, which we expect to generate by making voting for Tonomy Foundation BP easy and accessible within EOS ID.
 - **Sybil protection:** We will provide a light level of Sybil account protection within EOS ID.
 This will be in the form of reCAPTCHA protection when accounts are created.
 Apps will be able to request a verifiable credential that proves that the reCAPTCHA was completed.
 We can make this an on-chain badge in the future if demand exists.
 - **No user key management:** Users of EOS ID never handle or even see any public/private keypairs used to authorise the account.
 This makes account management much simpler and more like a regular Web2 identity and is one of our primary ways of ensuring that it is ready for mainstream users.
 - **Recovery:** EOS ID uses a user-created secure password as the primary way for users to log in and log out of their accounts This is a familiar mechanism, and users can recover their accounts from memory.
 As a backup, users can save their passwords in a secure key manager.
 Anchor requires the user to back up their private key (which is impossible to commit to memory) and provides features to make it easy, however, it can still be challenging to use, particularly for non-technical users.
 EOS ID plans to create user-friendly non-custodial recovery options such as social recovery, hardware keycard, or security question recovery in the future, all without requiring users to manage or even see their private keys.